Table of Contents[Hide][Show]

 Dog Friendly Hotels on the West Coast

-19. Doubletree Berkeley Marina: the waterfront hotel allows dogs of any size and doesn’t charge an extra fee.
+Doubletree Berkeley Marina: this waterfront hotel allows dogs of any size and doesn’t charge an extra fee.
 There is a large park next to the hotel where dogs can romp.
-And there is fantastic hiking nearby.
+There is fantastic hiking nearby.
 We went with our cousin’s Bernese Mountain dog and met a Bernese puppy at the hotel.
 The hotel has a great buffet breakfast.

 More Dog Friendly Hotels

-25. SureStay Plus Hotel by Best Western, in Albany, NY: This hotel violated our ‘no fee’ policy – it charges $20 per pet, per night.
-BUT – rooms were inexpensive enough that we didn’t mind.
-And the free breakfast was worth more than $20 for the three of us.
-Not all Best Western hotels are pet friendly.
+SureStay Plus Hotel by Best Western, in Albany, NY: This hotel charges $20 per pet, per night but rooms are inexpensive enough to where this probably won’t be a budget buster.
+The free breakfast was worth more than $20 for the three of us.
+Note: not all Best Western hotels are pet friendly.